*** The Notice of Intended Marriage must be executed and received by me at least one calendar month prior to the ceremony.

 a.
 You must both be over 18 years of age.
 If one person is under the age of 18 marriage is still possible by parental consent as per section 12 of the Marriage Act.

 b.
 A Notice of Intended Marriage (NOIM) must be lodged with a Celebrant at least one calendar month prior to the wedding ceremony.
 I will prepare the document and witness your signatures.
-It is required that I also sight your original birth certificates or passports.
-If either of you have been previously married then I need to sight an original Divorce Certificate or Death Certificate.
+It is required that I also sight your original birth certificates or passports (electronic versions are acceptable).
+If either of you has been previously married then I need to sight an original Divorce Certificate or Death Certificate (electronic versions are acceptable).

 You do NOT have to be an Australian Citizen or Resident to marry in Australia.

-To obtain a copy of your NSW Birth Certificate or NSW Death Certificate of your former spouse contac the Registry of Births Deaths and Marriages.
+To obtain a copy of your NSW Birth Certificate or NSW Death Certificate of your former spouse contact the Registry of Births Deaths and Marriages.

 If you require a copy of your Divorce Certificate or Decree Absolute, contact the Family Law Court in the state in which the marriage was dissolved.
 For further details visit Family Law Courts.

 * If parties born overseas do not have a passport and are unable to obtain a full birth certificate, I can prepare a statutory declaration for your execution.